minus5/examples-services/README.md

 In our system we are using [Consul](https://www.consul.io/) for service discovery ([example 3](https://github.com/minus5/examples-services/tree/master/03-consul)).

-Usually there are some components in the system that are not able to communicate using messaging (databases, key-value storages, proxies, external web services...).
+Usually there are some components in the system that are not able to communicate using messaging.
 Service discovery helps us **locate those services by their name**.

 Every service in the system **registers itself** to Counsul by sending him its: